-If you’re searching for a great projector for entertainment or business, the Optoma X341 is a fantastic choice thanks to its brightness and clarity.
-While this projector does not provide the highest possible resolution, it is more than powerful enough to showcase business statistics or for watching a movie by the pool.
+The Optoma X341 is a fantastic choice, thanks to its brightness and clarity if you’re searching for a great projector for entertainment or business.
+While this projector does not provide the highest possible resolution, it is powerful enough to showcase business statistics or watch a movie by the pool.
 Although it doesn’t breach the top three in our ranking of the best business projector, the Optoma X341 has a lot to offer in terms of picture quality and portability.

 There’s a lot to love about the Optoma X341 projector: from its superior lamp life to the vivid color accuracy thanks to Texas Instruments DLP technology, this projector showcases a combination of outstanding picture quality and unmatched longevity.
 This bright XGA projector has the qualities necessary for movie nights at home or business presentations at the office.

 A native resolution XGA projector will obviously not be able to reach the graphical fidelity of a WXGA projector like the BenQ MH760 1080P Business Projector, almost every review for the Optoma X341 cites its excellent picture quality as one of this projector’s defining features.
 The Optoma X341 utilizes Texas Instruments DLP color technology for vibrant colors and deep blacks that will pop on any screen or surface.
 This projector also hosts several input ports for a variety of source types like HDMI, VGA, USB, and more.